 The US Federal Aviation Administration signed off on Tuesday on a 40-year lease of Puerto Rico's Luis Munoz Marin Airport to Aerostar Airport Holdings, making it the first large US airport to be placed in private hands.

-The deal for the Caribbean's busiest airport, with nearly 9 million passengers a year, is a milestone in Puerto Rico's privatisation programme and a bid to expand tourism to help an economy that has long been ailing.
+The deal for the Caribbean's busiest airport, with nearly 9 million passengers a year, is a milestone in Puerto Rico's privatization program and a bid to expand tourism to help an economy that has long been ailing.

 Puerto Rico officials have valued the deal at USD$2.57 billion, which includes a USD$615 million up-front payment and annual revenue-sharing payments estimated to add up to USD$552 million.